Waters of the United States (WOTUS)

 What is the Clean Water Act

 The Clean Water Act is the federal law that establishes and regulates the water quality for surface water and the discharge of materials into waters in the United States.
 This law establishes federal jurisdiction for waters outlined as Waters of the United States within the act and informs state and local governments accordingly.
+The CWA serves as frontline protection for clean drinking water, sustained public health, and environmental protection.

 History of the Clean Water Act